PaulArthurAstier/Allocators/Allocator.md

 - Alignment
   - This section is simply a padding used to align the chunk correctly in memory.
 The alignment is usually a multiple of the largest primitive type.
 On a x64 architechture this is usually 8 bytes.

-Inorder to get a better understanding of the alignment section, we can create a simple theoretical example.
+In order to get a better understanding of the alignment section, we can create a simple theoretical example.

 Given that the object header contains 24 bytes and the Payload contains 64 bytes :